Convergence of discrete Aubry-Mather model in the continuous limit: First approximation scheme

-\begin{section}{Discounted discrete Lax-Oleinik operator} This section is devoted to the proof of theorem \ref{theorem:SelectionPrinciple}.
-Our approach follows the article \cite{DaviniFathiIturriagaZavidovique2014} to identify the selected discrete weak KAM solution.
-We have nevertheless chosen to work with general short-range actions $E_\tau$.
+\begin{section}{Second approximation scheme} This section is devoted to the proof of theorem \ref{theorem:SelectionPrinciple}.
+Our approach follows the article \cite{DaviniFathiIturriagaZavidovique2014} to identify the selected discrete weak KAM solution but with a slightly more precise description using Aubry classes and extremal plans.